Family Group Conferences for Children & Young People

 • Everyone’s voices are heard.
 The process allows for everyone to have the chance to share their views.
 Children, young people or individuals who the FGC is aiming to help, are able to share their wishes.

+All families have challenges.
 Family Group Conferences can be used in a wide range of situations.
+For example, finding a way forward after a family conflict or separation or managing concerns around school behaviour.
+Or in situations where safety is a concern, such as youth offending, substance abuse or domestic violence.
 A Family Group Conference is useful to resolve a challenge with a proactive plan.

 Often, they are used in times of crisis or risk.
 Daybreak currently works alongside Local Authorities receiving referrals for families with children at the edge of care.
-As part of our Moving Forward Together initiative, we work in partnership with community organisations for individuals facing other challenges.
+As part of this, a Social Worker can refer a family to Daybreak.
+An Independent Co-ordinator works alongside a family to facilitate the conference.
+Daybreak offers this service to several Local Authorities currently.

 “It now means that we are on the same page and know what is expected of us in the future - so it will be easier for us to move forward”